Alb11747/BetterDiscord-ScheduledSend/README.md

 BetterDiscord-ScheduledSend is a plugin for BetterDiscord that adds the functionality to schedule messages to be sent at a later time.

+> [!WARNING]
+> This plugin is provided as-is and may violate Discord's Terms of Service.
+Use it at your own risk.

 ## Features

 - **Schedule Messages:** Easily schedule messages to be sent at a specific time.